 That’s my future plan so far!

 TH: The year 2017 is the year when gay marriage would officially be legalized in Finland.
-As an openly gay and definitely talented Finnish couple, how do you feel about this?
+As a Finnish gay couple, how do you feel about this?

 Otto and Alex: Marriage as a constitution is old-fashioned and coming from religious roots originally.
 As non-religious persons we don’t want to be involved with it and we don’t really understand why to be considered as a “real committed couple” you would have to be married?

 We get the legal side of marriage, that it makes life just easier if you are married – especially if you have kids.
 But personally we don’t think we wanna get married.